 Choosing a Dog Swimming Pool

 You need to take a lot of things into consideration before purchasing a dog swimming pool.
 Depending on where you live, you may have to haul the pool out for half or even the entire year.
-Make sure you’re keeping these things in mind before you call the contractor to start that in-ground pool.
+Ensure you’re keeping these things in mind before you call the contractor to start that in-ground pool.

 - Durability: How much does your dog love water?
 If you have a super-exuberant dog, you need a dog swimming pool that can handle the abuse.
 Not every pool is created equal, and you want the top of the line.